What are examples of monthly expenses?

 How to create a budget

-To create a budget, start by listing out all your monthly expenses, including some additional ones that aren’t listed above.
+To create a budget, start by listing all your monthly expenses.

 Creating a budget is a valuable tool for keeping your finances in order.
-Knowing what your monthly expenses are is critical for sticking to a budget that reflects your financial situation accurately.
+It can help build more awareness about your spending and encourage sticking to a realistic spending plan, while also practicing saving habits.